SAT Study Plan August 23, 2018 13:47

 Let me give some background on what I see here at TestMagic.
 If you averaged out the school grade during which most of our students start prepping for the SAT, you’d see that a good chunk of our students start in the middle of 10th grade.
 Of course we have plenty of students who start in 11th grade and a small number who start in 12th grade, and we also have a few students who start even earlier, such as in 9th grade.
 (Or even in middle school--we have had a small number of students who want to take our course in middle school for a couple of reasons.
 The two main reasons for preparing for the SAT at such a young age are one, preparing to take the SAT for CTY (the Johns Hopkins Center for Talented Youth), and two, visiting from abroad for the summer and taking our course while here in San Francisco).

-But again, the most common time to start for our students is sometime in 10th grade.
+But again, the most common time to start for our students is sometime in 10th grade, for example, in the summer between 10th and 11th grades.
 This is a nice time to start because it’s plenty early in case something comes up (Oh no!
 I need to study more trigonometry!) and starting in tenth grade also alleviates some of the pressure of junior year, when students typically feel the most stressed, especially near the end of the school year, when final exams, AP tests, SATs, ACTs, and SAT Subject tests all happen around the same time.

 Oh, every now and then we work with people who have only a couple of weeks to prepare, sometimes because they didn’t realize it was such a big deal to get ready for the test or because they’re too busy.
 It goes without saying that this situation is less than ideal.
 (But not hopeless!)